Logos on the landscape – large and eye-catching advertising

 Pixelrunner and ARTI – a successful technological challenge

-But what does large-scale landscape printing have to do with a software start-up for mobile autonomous robots?
+But what does large-scale landscape printing have to do with a software start-up for mobile autonomous outdoor robots?

-The challenges ARTI was presented with for the Pixelrunner project included different and uneven surfaces (grass, snow, asphalt, parchment), alternating weather conditions, control of a track-driven vehicle as well as the arbitrary expansion of the printable area.
-ARTI’s chief developer Alexander Buchegger describes the task given to ARTI by Pixelrunner:
+The challenges presented to ARTI for the Pixelrunner project were numerous.
+They included different uneven surfaces (grass, snow, asphalt, parchment), alternating weather conditions, control of a track-driven vehicle, and the arbitrary expansion of the printable area.
+ARTI’s chief developer Alexander Buchegger describes the task:

 “With Pixelrunner, the aim was to develop an alternative navigation system to the GPS-based one.
 The vehicle can be used in areas where GPS does not work or does not work accurately enough.
 The big challenge here is to locate the robot within a few centimeters in uneven terrain, without good reference objects, and to navigate the vehicle so accurately.”